Are you an owner operator looking for cheap non-trucking liability insurance? We can help! Get up to 3 fast NTL quotes and compare your options today.

 Note: Non trucking liability insurance is often confused with Bobtail insurance.
 Learn the difference here: NTL vs Bobtail

-How much does Non-Trucking Liability Insurance Cost?
+How much does Non Trucking Liability Insurance Cost?

-Who needs Non Trucking Liability Insurance
+Who needs Non-Trucking Liability Insurance

 - Leased Owner Operators.
-Let’s say you just got a new Peterbilt and signed a lease agreement with another motor carrier.
-They handle the primary liability insurance while you are working for them, but you’ll need to purchase additional coverage for when you use the truck outside of work.
+Let’s say you just bought a new Peterbilt and signed a lease agreement with motor carrier.
+They handle the primary liability insurance while you are working for them, but you’ll need to purchase additional coverage for when you use your truck outside of work.
 So, you are showing your girlfriend your new truck and she wants to go for a ride.
 You take her around town and hit a fire hydrant.
 Will your motor carrier’s insurance pay for the damage?
 Nope.
 This is where non trucking liability kicks in.

 - Hot Shots– Since hotshots often use pickup trucks, there is a good possibility that they will be using the truck for non-business purposes, like getting groceries or recreational uses on the weekend.

-Non Trucking Liability Policy Limits
+Non-Trucking Liability Insurance Policy Limits and Coverages

 A typical non trucking policy will have the following limits:

 - NTL Insurance Liability Limits – $1,000,000 (combined single limit)

-What to ask NTL Insurance Companies
+What questions to ask Insurance Companies

 Because of the confusion with Bobtail Insurance, it is important to ask these questions before you purchase an NTL policy: